Cray-HPE/docs-csm/operations/node_management/Defragment_NID_Numbering.md

 }
 ```

-To continue with the NID defragmentation you must first debug any discovery errors such that all specified components have a discovery status of `DiscoverOK` in HSM.
+To continue with the NID defragmentation an administrator must first debug any discovery errors such that all specified components have a discovery status of `DiscoverOK` in HSM.

 See [Troubleshoot Issues with Redfish Endpoint Discovery](Troubleshoot_Issues_with_Redfish_Endpoint_Discovery.md) for debugging discovery issues.